xiaonengmiao/Cpp_Primer/Ch04/README.md

 > Explain when operands are evaluated in the logical `AND`, logical `OR`, and equality operators.

+The logical `AND` and `OR` operators always evaluate their left operand before the right.
+Moreover, the right operand is evaluated if and only if the left operand does not determine the result.
+This strategy is known as **short-circuit evaluation**.

+- logical `AND` : the second operand is evaluated if and only if the left side is true.

+- logical `OR` : the second operand is evaluated if and only if the left side is false

+- equality operators == : undefined.

 ## Exercise 4.9

 > Explain the behavior of the condition in the following `if`: